Suitable for: Sole traders who need to lodge BAS and income tax returns

 Time to read: 3-5 Minutes

 If you lodge Business Activity Statements (BAS) throughout the year, you might find it frustrating that you need to report all of your business income and expense information again on your income tax return.
 All this duplicated work can cause headaches and delays when you’re preparing your annual tax return.
 That’s why the team at Airtax has designed a ‘BAS to income tax return’ migration function.
-Read on to find out more about how Airtax can save you time and hassle with this unique feature.

 As a sole trader, a key component of your income tax return is the sole trader section where you record your business income and expense information to determine your overall net business position.
 Does this task sound familiar to you?
 It’s probably because you essentially do the exact same thing each month or quarter when you lodge your BAS.
 Wouldn’t it be great if you could focus on getting this information right only once, instead of needing to prepare the same information again for your annual income tax return?
 Absolutely!